Start Free

 If you use a monorepo

-In a monorepo setup, multiple SonarQube projects, each corresponding to a separate project within the monorepo, are all bound to the same GitLab repository.
-If the GitLab integration with SonarQube has been properly set up, then you can easily import the projects managed in a GitLab monorepo from the SonarQube UI and thus, benefit from the integration features, such as reporting quality gate status to merge requests.
+In a monorepo setup, multiple SonarQube Server projects, each corresponding to a separate project within the monorepo, are all bound to the same GitLab repository.
+If the GitLab integration with SonarQube Server has been properly set up, then you can easily import the projects managed in a GitLab monorepo from the SonarQube Server UI and thus, benefit from the integration features, such as reporting quality gate status to merge requests.

 The monorepo feature is supported starting in the Enterprise Edition.

-1. If not already done, create the SonarQube projects related to your monorepo: see Managing the projects of a monorepo.
+1. If not already done, create the SonarQube Server projects related to your monorepo: see Managing the projects of a monorepo.
 To set up integration features at project level, see Setting up GitLab integration features at the project level.

 2. For each project in the monorepo: